prisma/prisma/packages/adapter-d1/README.md

 npm install wrangler
 ```

-Update your Prisma Client instance to use the Cloudflare D1 serverless driver:
+Update your Prisma Client instance to use the Cloudflare D1:

 ```ts
 // Import needed packages